SimonDelcuze/rtype/docs/server/level-boss-spec.md

 These events can be emitted in phases or as time-based triggers.
 If not implemented, the default is vulnerable at all times.

+## Movement and Shooting

+Boss templates can optionally define:

+- `patternId` (movement pattern from the level `patterns` list)
+- `shooting` (same schema as enemy shooting)

+This keeps boss behavior aligned with regular enemies while still supporting boss phases.

 ## Minion Spawns

 Boss phases can spawn minions using standard `spawn_wave` events.